 Best Overall: Johnnie Walker Black Label

 Sure, it’s ubiquitous, but there's a reason you can find Johnnie Walker Black Label at just about every airport, bar, and liquor shop in the world: It's iconic.
-It's also reasonably priced, featuring a blend of dozens of Scotch whiskies, the youngest of which is 12 years old, from spirits behemoth Diageo.
-Vanilla, tropical dark fruits, butterscotch, and a good dose of smokey char make this bottle a classic.
+It's also reasonably priced, featuring a blend of single malts and grains aged for at least 12 years.
+Vanilla, tropical dark fruits, creamy toffee, and a good dose of smokey char make this bottle a classic.

-Best Under $25: Dewar’s White Label Blended Scotch Whisky
+Best Blended: Dewar’s White Label Blended Scotch Whisky

-Best Under $30: The Famous Grouse Blended Scotch Whisky
+Best Sweet: The Famous Grouse Blended Scotch Whisky

-Originally created to celebrate Queen Victoria’s first official visit to Scotland, The Famous Grouse has long been the best-selling whisky there and is named for the country's national game bird.
+Created to celebrate Queen Victoria’s first official visit to Scotland, The Famous Grouse has long been the best-selling whisky and is named for the country's national game bird.
 It’s easy to drink, too, thanks to included portions of The Macallan and Highland Park.
-While there’s barely a whiff of smoke, this whisky is sweet and buttery with a dash of fruit, honey, and subtle floral notes.
+While there’s barely a whiff of smoke, this whisky is sweet and buttery with a dash of fruit, honey, and subtle spice notes.
 It’s not hard to see why this bottle is a Caledonian favorite.

 Best Single Malt: Glenmorangie Original 10 Year Old Single Malt Whisky

-While there are more affordable single malts on the market, few of those expressions pack as much flavor into a bottle for the money as Glenmorangie Original.
+While there are more affordable single malts on the market, few of those expressions pack as much flavor into the bottle as Glenmorangie Original.
 The Highland maker ages the spirit in ex-bourbon barrels for a decade in the tallest pot stills in Scotland.
 The result is soft and supple, with riffs of juicy tree fruit, citrus, and vanilla—straight magic in a glass.
-Sure, Glenmorangie Original tastes like it should cost a tidy sum, but thankfully it doesn’t.
+Sure, Glenmorangie Original tastes like it should cost a tidy sum, but, thankfully, it doesn’t.

 Best Cask-Finished: Dewar’s Caribbean Smooth Rum Cask 8 Year

 "Smooth" isn't one of the most substantial adjectives one could use to describe whisky, as all good-quality drams should possess minimal alcohol burn.
-That said, Dewar’s Caribbean Smooth Rum Cask 8 Year is a fine bottle.
-The label takes its traditional eight-year blend and finishes it in rum barrels for six months to make way for tropical features, including caramelized brown sugar sweetness and Caribbean fruitiness layered against classic Dewar’s smoke.
+That said, Dewar’s Caribbean Smooth is a fine bottle.
+The label takes its traditional eight-year blend and finishes it in rum casks for six months to make way for tropical features, including caramelized brown sugar sweetness and Caribbean fruitiness layered against classic Dewar’s smoke.
 Sip it neat, on ice, or let the tropical flavors inspire a fun cocktail.

 Best Mixer: Monkey Shoulder Blended Scotch Whisky